AishwaryaaP/m16/README.md

 	}
 }
 .. thats it ..
-7]serial library/UART
+## serial library/UART
-serial library/UART is used for serial communication in which serial is a class in which it start function ubrr value should be put.which will initialize serail communication at give baud rate. then serial send as the name suggest it transfers data upto 8 bits so preferably a character is send.moving on we have serial.get which is used to recieve data.into some variable again preferably of 8 bit. and flush is used to empty data buffer.serial.end is used to end serial communication .
+serial library/UART is used for serial communication in which serial is a class in which it start function ubrr value should be put.which will initialize serail communication at give baud rate. then **serial send** as the name suggest it transfers data upto **8 bits** so preferably a character is send.moving on we have **serial.get** which is used to receive data.into some variable again preferably of **8 bit**. and flush is used to empty data buffer.**serial.end** is used to end serial communication .
 FOR EX:
  #define FOSC 1000000           // Clock Speed
  #define BAUD 4800              //baud rate